Anne Charleston: Neighbours

 In 1986, Charleston was cast as Madge Mitchell (later Bishop) in the Australian soap opera Neighbours.
-Madge was a new character added to the series when it was relaunched by Network Ten, after cancelation from the Seven Network.
-The series became popular both locally and the United Kingdom in the years following.
+Madge was added to the series when it was relaunched by Network Ten, after cancelation from the Seven Network.
+The series became popular both locally and the United Kingdom.
 Through the series Charleston became internationally recognised, and won a Penguin Award in 1987 for Best Performance By an Actress in a Series/Serial.
 In 1989, she and Smith recorded the Christmas song "Old Fashioned Christmas" which was released in the UK.

-In 1992, Charleston left the series and emigrated to the Republic of Ireland.
-Four years later she accepted the offer to return to Neighbours, reprising the role from 1996.
-In her second stint in the series, Charleston observed that Madge had been transformed from being bold and fiery to a more meek and passive character, a change that led to her ultimate decision to leave the series in 2000, Her final episode was broadcast in Australia during April 2001.
+In 1992, Charleston left Neighbours and emigrated to the Republic of Ireland.
+Four years later she accepted an offer to return to Neighbours, reprising the role.
+In her second stint in the series, Charleston observed that Madge had been transformed from being bold and fiery to a more meek and passive character, a change that led to her ultimate decision to leave the series in 2000.
+Her final episode - Madge's death from pancreatic cancer - was broadcast in Australia during April 2001.

-She returned to Neighbours in 2015 alongside co-star Ian Smith to commemorate the 30th anniversary of the serial.
+She returned to Neighbours in 2015 alongside co-star Ian Smith to commemorate its 30th anniversary.
 Charleston also appeared in a documentary celebrating the anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.

 Following the news of Neighbours cancellation, Charleston reprised her role of Madge, imagined by Susan Kennedy as to how she might look if still alive, in the show's then-final episode, which aired on 28 July 2022.

 On 2 December 2024, it was announced that Charleston would be returning to Neighbours in a new role as part of Harold's departure storyline, following Ian Smith's cancer diagnosis.
 She debuted as Agnes Adair in March 2025 during Neighbours 40th anniversary week, and was subsequently added to the show's opening credits.